 - Phorid flies.
-Like drain flies, phorids like to swarm around garbage, drains and rotting fruits and vegetables.
+Like drain flies, phorids hang around garbage, drains and rotting fruits and vegetables.

 - Fungus gnats.
-These are often found around overwatered houseplants when excess water causes organic matter in the soil to decay.
-Adult gnats are simply annoying, but their larvae can feed on plant roots, causing the plant's leaves to turn yellow and drop or the entire plant to wilt and die.
+These are often found around overwatered houseplants when organic matter in the soil starts to decay.
+Their larvae feed on plant roots, causing leaves to turn yellow and drop or entire plants to wilt and die.
 Fungus gnats can also spread a pathogen that causes damping-off, a condition that kills seeds before they sprout and weakens or kills seedlings just after sprouting.

 What to Do About Gnats

 Gnats won't damage your house, but they can cause other problems.
 While all gnats bite, not all species have mouth parts that can penetrate the skin.
 Those that do bite through your skin can transmit pathogens and diseases and cause itching, redness, irritation and swelling.
 You may need to see a doctor if these symptoms occur.